AnandChowdhary/mit-license/README.md

 ## 🤔 FAQ

-#### Can I use Twente License in a commercial, proprietary project?
+#### Can I use Twente Licensed code in a commercial, proprietary project?

 Absolutely.
 The license does not force you to release your code under an open-source license, it only asks you to respect certain values, like individual privacy.

 #### Can I just switch from MIT to Twente License without changing my codebase?

 My probably, yes.
 Since open-source packages don't usually collect any personal information, you can just replace the MIT license text with the Twente License text in your `LICENSE.md` file.
-However, if you are planning on releasing a product (such as an app, a website, etc.) under the Twente License, make sure you comply with the rules before switching.
+However, if you are planning on releasing a product (such as an app, a website, etc.) with code under the Twente License, make sure you comply with the rules before switching.

 #### Do I need to comply with the GDPR to use Twente License?